natemcmaster/CommandLineUtils/README.md

 [nuget-download-badge]: https://img.shields.io/nuget/dt/McMaster.Extensions.CommandLineUtils?style=flat-square

 This is a fork of [Microsoft.Extensions.CommandLineUtils](https://github.com/aspnet/Common), which is no longer under [active development](https://github.com/aspnet/Common/issues/257).
-This fork, on the other hand, will continue to make improvements, release updates and take contributions.
+This fork, on the other hand, will continue to make improvements, release updates, and accept contributions.

-The roadmap for this project can be found [here](https://github.com/natemcmaster/CommandLineUtils/issues/206).
+The roadmap for this project is [pinned to the top of the issue list](https://github.com/natemcmaster/CommandLineUtils/issues/).

 ## Install